grouchycoterie/readme/README.md

 **Outside of Work:** I make every effort to shutdown after 5pm from work.
 I have my phone number on my personal wiki page for emergencies.
 I can't guarantee I check anything else.

 **At my desk:** I am a strong believer in being focused.
-I ask that you respect when I am trying to be focused and find times to chat that don’t interrupt me.
-I understand that this may mean having to wait a bit longer for response or go digging for information.
-My promise to you is to extend you the same courtesy.
-Let me know if something is hard to find I will make a point to make it easier to find.
+However, my goal is to be helpful to you so feel free to interupt me but I may need a moment to finish of what I was focusing on.

 # Our Average Week